You have read this article with the title September 2012. You can bookmark this page URL http://newbieny.blogspot.com/2012/09/newbieny.html. Thanks!

 i've always wanted one of these.

-k. you guys really didn't like the wedding outfitbetter or boring?
+k. you guys really didn't like the wedding outfit. better or boring?

-You have read this article life / my week in objects with the title September 2012.
+with the title September 2012.
 You can bookmark this page URL http://newbieny.blogspot.com/2012/09/my-week-in-objects-mostly_14.html.
 Thanks!